webmaster442/XAMLPowerToys2015/README.md

 See the [changelog](CHANGELOG.md) for changes and roadmap.

+## Pull Requests

+Unfortunately, at this time, I don't have the cycles to work with Pull Requests.
+If you require feature or run into an issue, please post an issue and I'll respond.
+Thank you for your understanding.

 ## Training Videos

-To get the most our of XAML Power Toys and to create complex forms like the ones pictured below ***PLEASE*** take a few minutes and watch the training vidoes.
+To get the most our of XAML Power Toys, and to create complex forms like the ones pictured below ***PLEASE*** take a few minutes and watch the training vidoes.

 **Training Videos** on my blog [here](https://oceanware.wordpress.com/xaml-power-toys/)